dorianturner/Roomie/Readme.md

 ## How it works

 - Sign up and set preferences (budget, location, habits, non-negotiables).
-- Swipe on candidate profiles
+- Swipe on candidate  group profiles
 - Propose or accept merges with other groups; merges are atomic — while merging you cannot browse other groups.
 - When the group finalises members, property listings become available, ordered by the group’s preference score.
 - Group reviews listings; opening chat with a landlord creates a lead and starts landlord communication.